giantswarm/docs/sources/installation/gettingstarted2.md

 $ docker login https://registry.giantswarm.io
 ```

-You will be prompted for username and password.
+You will be prompted for username, password and email.
 Use your Giant Swarm account credentials here.

 Still assuming that your username is `yourusername`, you can now push the image like this: